YaronL16/Hafifon/02.Git and Ansible/Exercise.md

 systemctl stop firewalld
 This will turn off the firewall service.
 It is a not recommended temporary solution, but you will learn about it later on in Networking.

-* Notice - you may encounter a problem accessing your site due to firewall rules.
-Run the following command on the two nodes: systemctl stop firewalld
-This will turn off the firewall service.
-It is a not recommended temporary solution, but you will learn about it later on in Networking.

 Be creative!
 Add error handling, roles and etc. enjoy!